Beyond the Prompt: An Empirical Study of Cursor Rules: Characteristics of Cursor Rules

 \mysec{Limitations} It is possible that our topic clustering have misclassified some repositories, potentially affecting the analysis of domain topics and context types.
 We mitigated the risk of misclassification by manually reviewing the top keywords and representative repositories for each topic to ensure the quality of our clustering.

-In addition, there is a strong correlation between application domain and programming language, as certain domains tend to use specific programming languages.
-For example, frontend development projects predominantly use JavaScript and TypeScript, while data analysis projects often utilize Python and R. This correlation may confound our analysis of context types by application domain, as the programming language itself also influences the context types provided (\Cref{rq1}).
-However, this is common in software engineering research, and disentangling the effects of programming language and application domain is inherently challenging.
-We found new insights that were not directly explained by programming language alone, such as the higher amount of guideline-related context in LLM agent projects and data analysis projects, showing that application domain can also play a significant role in shaping context provision.
+Application domain and programming language are inherently strongly correlated.
+For example, frontend projects predominantly use JavaScript or TypeScript, whereas data analysis projects often rely on Python or R. This correlation may confound our analysis of application domains, as programming language also influences the types of context provided (\Cref{rq1}).
+However, such confounding is common in software engineering research, and disentangling the effects of programming language and application domain is inherently challenging.
+Despite this threat, we observed insights not solely attributable to programming language, such as the greater prevalence of guideline-related context in LLM agent and data analysis projects, showing the value of conducting a separate analysis on application domains.